simlei/bouncycryptool/README.md

  - Build and project management support for JCrypTool
      * that provides build and project management support via a specialized console
      * where all processes around JCrypTool can be scripted completely platform-independent
- - Home for the integration of the BouncyCastle cryptographic library intop JCrypTool
+ - Home for the integration of the BouncyCastle cryptographic library into JCrypTool
      * modelling the cryptographic routines very thoroughly
      * automatic generation of various of the command-line and the graphical user interface
      * ... in Scala